luvnft/nftdrop/README.md

 Project URL: [https://nft-surprise.web.app](https://nft-surprise.web.app)

-## About Mint Wave
+## About AirDrop

-Mint Wave is a NFT Airdrop Tracker that simplifies the process of creating and distributing NFT airdrops.
+AirDrop is a NFT Airdrop Tracker that simplifies the process of creating and distributing NFT airdrops.

 **Key Features:**
 - Easy creation of NFT airdrops